Use the buttons below to read all of the AAIMI Home Automation tutorials.

 If you enable outgoing email in the configuration window you'll receive an email from AAIMI any time your home IP address changes with a link to the control GUI.

 Full access (HTTPS domain)

 For added security you can purchase a domain name for your system, and enable HTTPS for that domain.
 This stops other people capturing the data traveling between you and your Raspberry Pi.

 Using a HTTPS domain also allows you to fully utilize GPS for AAIMI's occupancy awareness.
 Many browsers will no longer allow location to non-HTTPS websites.

 Choose a non-descriptive domain name (don't use 'jacksmithshome.com'), and pay a few bucks more for domain privacy so your home address is not associated with the domain name in whois records.

 To enable easy connection to your home you can use a free DNS service to link your home IP address to the domain.

-An Internet-facing server should be isolated from the rest of your LAN, so the Raspberry Pi should be connected to, or configured as, a DMZ zone on your home router.
-This means all of your devices will connect to the Pi over the Internet, not the LAN.
+For added security you can isolate the Pi from the rest of your LAN by placing it in a DMZ zone on your home router.
+This means all of your devices will need to connect to the Pi over the Internet, not the LAN.